 I’m not a medical professional, and I’m not offering medical advice.
-But I’ve been a health writer for 15 years, catching the health advocacy bug when I was hired at the American Public Health Association.
+But I’ve been a health writer for about 20 years, catching the health advocacy bug when I was hired at the American Public Health Association.
 I trust public health workers, and, believe me, they don’t get rich promoting vaccines.
 (When was the last time you saw a county health nurse driving a Lexus?)

 Here are some flu facts:

 - The flu season typically runs from October 1 through mid-May, usually peaking in February.

 - The flu is not just an annoyance or similar to a cold.
 You will feel awful for several days and will not feel up to working, doing chores or taking care of your kids.
 In recent years, 12,000 to 56,000 people died in the U.S. from the flu.
 By mid-December 2019, there had been at least 4.6 million flu illnesses, 39,000 hospitalizations and 2,100 deaths from flu.

 - The Centers for Disease Control and Prevention (CDC) recommends the flu vaccine for everyone in the U.S. ages 6 months and older.
 Besides a shot, the FluMist nasal spray is also an option for people ages 2 through 49 who are not pregnant.

 - Flu vaccines are covered by most health insurance plans.
 And if they’re not, they usually cost only about $30.